Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 Who are the people you spend most of your time with?
 Do they embody the qualities you look up to?
 If not, what are you going to do about it?

 Make a conscious decision to spend less time with people you don’t want to become.
-If some of these people are your close friends, you may feel disloyal but you don’t need feel that way.
-People do this all the time and they don’t get judged negatively for it.
+If some of these people are your close friends, you may feel disloyal.
+This is normal.
+Just understand that they will rub off on you just like you will rub off on them.
+What might help you feel less guilty is knowing that people spend less time with their close friends all the time and they don’t get judged negatively for it.

 - New parents spend less time with their single friends.